Nuclear fuel: Boiling water reactor fuel

-CANDU fuel
+Canada deuterium uranium fuel

-CANDU fuel bundles are about 0.5 m long and 10 cm in diameter.
+Canada deuterium uranium fuel (CANDU) fuel bundles are about 0.5 m long and 10 cm in diameter.
 They consist of sintered (UO2) pellets in zirconium alloy tubes, welded to zirconium alloy end plates.
 Each bundle weighs roughly 20 kg, and a typical core loading is on the order of 4500–6500 bundles, depending on the design.
 Modern types typically have 37 identical fuel pins radially arranged about the long axis of the bundle, but in the past several different configurations and numbers of pins have been used.
 The CANFLEX bundle has 43 fuel elements, with two element sizes.
 It is also about 10 cm (4 inches) in diameter, 0.5 m (20 in) long and weighs about 20 kg (44 lb) and replaces the 37-pin standard bundle.
 It has been designed specifically to increase fuel performance by utilizing two different pin diameters.
 Current CANDU designs do not need enriched uranium to achieve criticality (due to the lower neutron absorption in their heavy water moderator compared to light water), however, some newer concepts call for low enrichment to help reduce the size of the reactors.
 The Atucha nuclear power plant in Argentina, a similar design to the CANDU but built by German KWU was originally designed for non-enriched fuel but since switched to slightly enriched fuel with a ^{235}U content about 0.1 percentage points higher than in natural uranium.